 Revisions on the Final Design

-I made sure to accommodate the revisions in the final design below.
+We made sure to accommodate the revisions in the final design below.

 One of few projects that I completed based on the Design Thinking Process all by my-self.